 A strong negative correlation was observed in both populations between seed oil and seed protein, and a weak inverse correlation was observed between seed protein and seed yield.
 This observation matches well with previous findings on the inverse correlation between seed protein and seed oil, and between seed protein and seed yield.
 Many RILs had high protein when compared with the check cultivars so it was not surprising that relatively few had both a superior seed protein content, and a comparable seed oil content.

 These RILs can provide valuable germplasm that can be used to simultaneously improve both seed oil and seed protein content without compromising seed yield or agronomics.
-This can be of use both to breeders that are looking to improve seed composition traits in soybean and for growers who are seeking options for novel soybean varieties with seed composition that is superior to that of cultivars that are already used in production.
+This can be of use both to breeders who are looking to improve seed composition traits in soybean and for growers who are seeking options for novel soybean varieties with seed composition that is superior to that of elite cultivars.

 Genotypes with comparable yield and superior protein